-A medical virtual assistant can free up your time by doing the data input and clinical note documentation for you if you feel overburdened.
+If you feel overburdened, a medical virtual assistant can free up time by doing the data input and clinical note documentation.
 A virtual medical assistant can handle many of the activities that are taking up your time at your desk, freeing you up to focus on your area of expertise—providing high-quality healthcare to more patients.

 – A virtual medical assistant can assist with a variety of responsibilities, including:

 – Answering phone lines